UPDATED: NOVEMBER 29, 2022 | 3 MIN READ

 Did Texas implement the ACA’s Medicaid expansion?

-Texas didn’t implement the ACA Medicaid expansion and left over 770,000 Texas residents ineligible.
+Texas didn’t implement the ACA Medicaid expansion, leaving over 770,000 Texas residents ineligible.
 The state uses the pre-2014 rules and has the highest income limit for eligibility.

 When can you purchase ACA health insurance in Texas?